-Table 36.
+Table 44.
 Boot Settings details

 Option Description Boot Mode Enables you to set the boot mode of the system.
 If the operating system supports UEFI, you can set this option to UEFI.
 Setting this field to BIOS allows compatibility with non-UEFI operating systems.
-This option is set to UEFI by default.
 CAUTION: Switching the boot mode may prevent the system from booting if the operating system is not installed in the same boot mode.
 NOTE: Setting this field to UEFI disables the BIOS Boot Settings menu.
 Boot Sequence Retry Enables or disables the Boot sequence retry feature or resets the system.
 When this option is set to Enabled and the system fails to boot, the system re-attempts the boot sequence after 30 seconds.
 When this option is set to Reset and the system fails to boot, the system reboots immediately.
 This option is set to Enabled by default.
 Generic USB Boot Enables or disables the generic USB boot placeholder.
 This option is set to Disabled by default.
 Hard-disk Drive Placeholder Enables or disables the Hard-disk drive placeholder.
 This option is set to Disabled by default.
 Clean all Sysprep variables and order When this option is set to None , BIOS will do nothing.
 When set to Yes , BIOS will delete variables of SysPrep #### and SysPrepOrder this option is a onetime option, will reset to none when deleting variables.
 This setting is only available in UEFI Boot Mode .
 This option is set to None by default.
 UEFI Boot Settings Specifies the UEFI boot sequence.
-Enables or disables UEFI Boot options. (i) NOTE: This option controls the UEFI boot order.
-The first option in the list will be attempted first.
+Enables or disables UEFI Boot options.

-Table 37.
+Table 45.
 UEFI Boot Settings

 Option Description UEFI Boot Sequence Enables you to change the boot device order.
-Boot Option Enable/Disable Enables you to select the enabled or disabled boot devices.
+Boot Option Enable/Disable Enables you to select the enabled or disabled boot devices